 Yesterday, SNOW SISTERS made her first live outing & went to a book fair.
 She looked very pretty & behaved impeccably.

 While we were hanging out & having fun, in a galaxy far away, the charming Annie (THE MISSTERY) hosted Day Three of the blog tour here.
-And she left this generous review for me to come home to:
+And she left a generous review for me to come home to.

 Annie also offered me a guest post.
 She gave me the freedom to write what I wanted & when the sometimes vexed question concerning ‘IDEAS’ cropped up, it gave me the opportunity to take a sideways look at it.